 It's a fossil fuel.

-I can show you research from scientists in the field of uh petroleum who think that the earth is still manufacturing it.
+I can show you research from scientists in the field of petroleum who think that the earth is still manufacturing it.

 It is a crop no different than any other crop that must be harvested in order to sell it.

-Just because God put the oil here, and you, the farmer, did not, does not make it any less genuine a commodity, nor does it make it a pollutant.
+Just because God put the oil here and you, the farmer, did not does not make it any less genuine a commodity, nor does it make it a pollutant.

 We don't have the ability to synthetically make oil.